Interjection Calendar

 Raheel Khan is an artist and composer whose practice interrogates and responds to belief systems, social phenomena, and policy - particularly those that seem suspended or emerging only to become obsolete.
 Khan’s presentations focus on dissecting objects, infrastructures, materials, instruments, frequencies, and text, reconfiguring them through a compositional and research framework he calls ‘machine noise, devotional loops, and acoustic pressure.'

 Originally a student in Economics, Khan’s move towards a creative practice has seen his recent work presented at Bold Tendencies, London, and Nottingham Contemporary, Nottingham.
 He is currently a resident at Somerset House Studios, developing a performance for the Assembly music series, and artist-in-residence at iniva, where he is working towards a performance commission at Camden Art Centre.
-His debut institutional solo exhibition will open in London in Autumn 2025.
+His debut institutional solo exhibition will open at Goldsmiths CCA on Thursday October 23rd.

 Show previous Interjections